Marin County Girl Scout Day Camp

 ∗ FANTASTIC FRIDAY

-Friday’s program typically has all-camp activities where the girls receive prizes for best archery shooting; the ANTs receive their Program Aide pins; the Program Aides receive their Program Aide patches, and each unit performs a presentation of some sort to the entire camp.
+Friday’s program typically has all-camp activities where the girls receive prizes for best archery shooting; the Camp Arequipa ANTs receive their certificate of completion; the Camp Arequipa Aides receive their patches, and each unit performs a presentation of some sort to the entire camp.
 Afterward, everyone goes home happy, but, at the same time sad, that the week at camp is over.

 Best friends WHAT ABOUT LUNCH?
 Everybody brings a bag lunch each day, except for the day they do outdoor cooking.

 DO I NEED A CAMP NAME?
-Only adults and Program Aides get a camp name.
-Girls only get their camp name after they have successfully gone through the Aide-in-Training (ANT) program.
+Only adults and Camp Arequipa Aides get a camp name.
+Girls only get their camp name after they have successfully gone through the Camp Arequipa Aide-in-Training (ANT) program.